 This problem was around in 2005 also.
 See these blog posts by Jean Véronis 1, and Mark Liberman: 2.
 It looks like anyone who wants to use Google counts for linguistics research needs to prove them

-One response to “A Foundation of Linguistics Trembles”
+One reply on “A Foundation of Linguistics Trembles”